dadadies/ddd_image_organize/README.md

 3. Run the application (`python main.py`).
 4. Upload images using the "Upload Images" button.
 5. Select a directory to organize the images into.
-6. Choose an LLM (OpenAI, Google Gemini, or Local).
+6. Choose an LLM (OpenAI, Google Gemini, Local, or LM Studio (Local and LM Studio are supposed to be local as they are both local but for now they are seperate)).
-    If using LM Studio, provide the `0.json` file to help it provide a structured JSON output.
+    If using LM Studio, provide the `0.json` file to LM Studio's structured output option, to help it provide a structured JSON output.
+Ensure LM Studio is running and the model is loaded.
+The program will attempt to connect to LM Studio at http://127.0.0.1:1234/v1/chat/completions.
+    If using a generic local model ("Local"), provide the path to the local LLM model file in the "Enter Local LLM Model Path" text box.
-7. If using OpenAI or Google Gemini, enter your API key.
+    If using OpenAI or Google Gemini, enter your API key.
-8. Click the "Organize Images" button.
+7. Click the "Organize Images" button.

 ## Dependencies